learn-academy-2020-echo/week-4-assessment-summer-cook/interview-questions.md

 5. What is the difference between a class and an object?

-  Your answer: An object is a data type in Javascript, and a class is a blueprint for an object.
+  Your answer: An object is a data type in that contain static data, and a class is a blueprint for an object.

+  They are applied the same way in both Javascript and Ruby.

   Researched answer: